/utils/config_loader.py

 Source code for scholar_flux.utils.config_loader

-"""The scholar_flux.api.utils.config_loader is the primary configuration loader used by the scholar_flux package to
+"""The scholar_flux.api.utils.config_loader module defines the primary `ConfigLoader` for the scholar_flux package.

-ensure that user-specified package default settings are registered via the use of environment variables.
+The `ConfigLoader` is designed to ensure that user-specified package default settings are registered via the use of

-The ConfigLoader is used alongside the scholar_flux.utils.initializer to fully initialize the scholar_flux package with
+ScholarFlux uses the `ConfigLoader` alongside the `scholar_flux.utils.initializer` to fully initialize the scholar_flux

-the chosen configuration.
-This includes the initialization of importing API keys as secret strings, defining log levels,
+package with the chosen configuration.
+This includes the initialization of importing API keys as secret strings,

 """